 If there is a problem with the online form, paper forms are available from the legal aid office in your area.

 The parent asking for the change must pay the fee in a single payment.
 If both parents are applying together, the fee is divided equally between them.
-The fee for a SARPA request is $50 (as of July 3, 2020).
+The fee for a SARPA request is $51.
 The fee is non-refundable even if the application is denied.
 It’s recommended to contact SARPA before applying to verify your eligibility.

 Parents who qualify for legal aid can ask to use the SARPA service free of charge or at a lower cost.
 To find out whether you qualify for legal aid, visit the website of the Commission des services juridiques (legal aid) and click on the “Legal Aid” tab.